citiesense/docs/pages/02-Areas.md

 - Instantly perform complex spatial analysis of data from a range of public sources, such as US Census data on demographics and municipal data on the individual tax lots in the Area.
 - Add and analyze your own data about properties in the Area by creating [Pages](https://www.citiesense.com/docs/pages/05-Pages.md) in your Citiesense Account.

-If you're ready to get started, [click here to go to the map and add an Area](https://www.citiesense.com/map).
+If you're ready to get started, [click here to sign up or sign in and add an Area](https://www.citiesense.com/sign_in).